vexparadox/Axilya/README.md

 ## Windows Manual Install

-To install Axilya on please see start on this [wiki](http://axilya.com/wiki/index.php?title=Downloading) page.
+To install Axilya on Windows please see the [wiki](http://axilya.com/wiki/index.php?title=Downloading) page.

 ## Other